Blissful, succulent, turkey-induced heresy.

 That’s what this unconventional tactic from chef David Tanis of Chez Panisse makes us think.
 Tanis allows us to circumvent the usual turkey roasting conundrum—the maddening trickiness inherent in trying to cook a turkey until the dark meat is done without punting the white meat into dry oblivion—by bucking tradition and cooking the dark and white meat separately.
 The legs luxuriate in a long, slow, wine-sloshed bath with aromatics, simultaneously being braised and tenderized and infused with fragrance and flavor.
 The breast simply gets blasted by a hot oven, just long enough to plump it, no longer.
 Of course, this untraditional technique preempts the pretense of carving at the table.
 We’re not certain that’s such a bad thing.

 One last thing.
-Tanis reminds us that the secret–well, the other secret–is to season the turkey overnight.
-So just a reminder, you’ll need to begin things the day before.–Renee Schettler Rossi
+Remember that the secret–well, the other secret–is to season the turkey overnight.
+So just a reminder, you’ll need to begin things the day before.–David Tanis

 LC Essential Butcherspeak Note

 Tanis savvily suggests you ask your butcher do the heavy chopping for you.
 Simply request-nicely, please–for the turkey legs to be lopped off with the thighs attached, for the wings to be hacked from the body, and for the breast to be cut into 2 boneless but skin-on halves.
 While you’re at it, smile sweetly and request that what remains of the carcass be chopped up into large pieces for your stock.
 (Make sure to request the giblets, too.)

 For the “brine”